author/arg/README.md

 - `alias` - A string representing an alternative name for the flag.
 - `aliases` - Support for multiple aliases.
 - `single` - If a flag is specified more than one, only a single value (the last one specified) will be used.
+- `options` - An array of valid values for the flag.

 ### configure({...})